 Haitian migrants rescued at sea off Colombia

-BOGOTA, Colombia (AFP) — Around 100 Haitian migrants were rescued from a boat drifting off Colombia's Caribbean coast yesterday as they tried to reach Panama, Bogota's Coastguard service said.
+BOGOTA, Colombia (AFP) — Around 100 Haitian migrants were rescued from a boat drifting off Colombia's Caribbean coast on Tuesday as they tried to reach Panama, Bogota's coastguard service said.

 The boat carrying 94 people — 33 of them children — was abandoned by a trafficker when the engine failed, according to Captain Octavio Gutierrez, Coastguard commander for the Caribbean region.